-Congratulations on your engagement!
-We look forward to walking along side you as you prepare for your wedding.
+The church, rightly, joins together to witness the vows and to ask that God’s purposes and blessing will be fulfilled in the couple’s life.
+We look forward to walking alongside you as you prepare for your wedding.
 The information below will give you a brief overview of our pre-marital process.

 Membership and Weddings